User Guide

 Words in

-are the parameters to be supplied by you.
+UPPER_CASEare the parameters to be supplied by you.

 Items in square brackets are optional.

-can be used asn/John Doe m/Ibuprofen
+e.g.n/NAME [m/MEDICATION]can be used asn/John Doe m/Ibuprofenor asn/John Doe. -

 Items with

-after them can be used multiple times including zero times.
+… after them can be used multiple times including zero times.

 Parameters can be in any order.

-e.g. if the command specifiesn/NAME p/PHONE_NUMBER
+e.g. if the command specifiesn/NAME p/PHONE_NUMBER,p/PHONE_NUMBER n/NAMEis also acceptable. -

 Extraneous parameters for commands that do not take in parameters (such as

-) will be ignored.
+help,list,exitandclear) will be ignored.

-e.g. if the command specifieshelp 123
+e.g. if the command specifieshelp 123, it will be interpreted ashelp.

 The features of CheckUp can be split into 3 main categories: